Digitz-hub/Huzlly/rich-text-editor/rich-text-editor.md

 - A floating **Plus (+) button** that tracks the active cursor line and opens a contextual block-formatting menu.
 - A **horizontal block-type-only toolbar** (expandable from the `+` button) with CSS-only tooltips and a staggered left→right reveal animation.
 Inline formatting buttons have been fully removed from this menu.
 - A **contextual floating Inline Formatting Popover** (`#huz-inline-toolbar`) that appears dynamically above any non-collapsed text selection within the editor and hosts all inline formatting controls (Bold, Italic, Underline, Strikethrough, Clear Formatting).
+The toolbar uses **adaptive placement** — it flips below the selection when vertical space above is insufficient, and is horizontally clamped within the editor canvas bounds.
 - Full **Bubble.io Toolbox plugin** integration for real-time data sync.
 - **Secure initial content hydration** from Bubble dynamic data via a `data-initial-content` attribute.
 - **Borderless appearance** in all states — no wrapper border, no focus glow.